MGH

 Definition

-Medical Grade Honey is a process — built on the right flower.
+MGH™ is a process — built on the right flower.

 Honey is a botanical extract.
 The medicinal chemistry of the flower carries into the honey, so the source plant matters: Leptospermum scoparium delivers DHA that converts to MGO; other floras bring peroxide, polyphenols or defensin-1.
-Medical Grade is the controlled process that takes that raw chemistry and makes it sterile, stable, dose-defined and regulator-ready.
+MGH™ is the controlled process that takes that raw chemistry and makes it sterile, stable, dose-defined and regulator-ready.

 The criteria